 - A one-manual, 3-rank Bigelow continuo organ for use with early music ensembles.

-Additional electronic instruments are located in the BYU-Idaho Center*, Hart Auditorium, Hinckley Chapel, the teaching studio, and three additional practice rooms.
+Additional electronic instruments are located in the BYU-Idaho Center, Hart Auditorium, Hinckley Chapel, the teaching studio, and four additional practice rooms

 Organ majors (like most music majors) are required to participate in an ensemble each semester (eight credits total).
 Usually organists participate in a choral ensemble (in fact, at least 4 credits of choral ensembles are required for organ majors).
 However, if the student is proficient in an orchestral or band instrument, some of the ensemble credits can be earned in instrumental ensembles.
 Organ majors should follow audition information for the ensemble they wish to join (singing for the choral faculty or playing for the instrumental faculty).
 Some ensembles (both choral and instrumental) are non-auditioned; if you desire to participate in one of these, simply sign up and then attend the first day of class.